edstott/EEE1labs/ADC/Part4/Section5.md

 You will see that the output oscillates, when it should follow the input.

 -[ ] Simulate the complete opamp as a voltage follower

+> **Note**
+>
+> The small noise input prompts the opamp to start oscillating, which is what would happen in a physical circuit.
+> Noise is needed in the simulation because without it the simulation could exhibit *metastability*, where the output would appear stable but the slightest peturbation would cause instability.

 ### Frequency compensation

 The oscillation is caused by the delay of the opamp between input and output.